manitapote/elements-of-ai-exercises/README.md

+# Elements of AI class exercises

+This repository contains sub repositories which are exercise or implementation of different algorithms for 'Elements of AI Class'.
+Please read the 'README' page in each folder for further detail on the algorithm and implementation details.

 ## potem-a0
 Code by: **Manita Pote** <br /><br />
 This repository contains implementation of search algorithm for solving maze.
 Please refer to the README file with the folder for futher detail.